List of Helix band members

 Helix is a Canadian hard rock band from Kitchener, Ontario.
 Formed in 1974, the group originally featured lead vocalist Brian Vollmer, guitarists Ron Watson and Rick "Minstrel" Trembley, bassist Keith "Bert" Zurbrigg, and drummer Bruce Arnold.
 By the time they recorded their debut album Breaking Loose in 1979, Vollmer and Zurbrigg were joined by guitarists Brent Doerner and Paul Hackman, and drummer Brian Doerner.
-The band's current lineup includes Vollmer alongside drummer Greg "Fritz" Hinz (from 1981 to 1996, and since 2009), bassist Daryl Gray (from 1984 to 2002, and since 2009), and guitarists Gary Borden (from 1996 to 1998, and since 2019) and Chris Julke (since 2014).
+The band's current lineup includes Vollmer alongside bassist Daryl Gray (from 1984 to 2002, and since 2009), and guitarists Gary Borden (from 1996 to 1998, and since 2019) and Chris Julke (since 2014).

 History

 1974–1989

 Helix was formed in 1974 by Brian Vollmer, Ron Watson, Rick Trembley, Keith Zurbrigg, Bruce Arnold and Don Simmons.
 The group was initially known as the Helix Field Band, before they brought in manager Bill Seip who encouraged the members to shorten the name.
 Around the same time as Seip's arrival, roughly six months after the group formed, Trembley was fired by band leaders Arnold and Watson and was not replaced.
 Watson left shortly thereafter, replaced by Brent "The Doctor" Doerner.
 Helix began touring Canadian bars after Seip took over management, although early on both Arnold and Simmons left the band.
 The pair were replaced by Doerner's brother Brian and Paul Hackman, respectively.
 This lineup recorded and released the band's debut album Breaking Loose in 1979.

 After touring in promotion of Breaking Loose, Brian Doerner was replaced by Leo Niebudek; after recording one track for White Lace & Black Leather, Zurbrigg was also replaced by Mike Uzelac.
 In 1982, Niebudek was replaced by former Starchild drummer Greg "Fritz" Hinz, who debuted on No Rest for the Wicked.
 Just before a US tour to promote the album, bassist Uzelac became a born again Christian and left the band, replaced by touring member Pete Guy.
 Uzelac briefly returned later in the summer, before Mark Rector took over until the end of the year, starting with a European tour supporting Kiss.
 Daryl Gray took over as full-time bassist at the beginning of 1984 to record Walkin' the Razor's Edge.
 This lineup also released Long Way to Heaven in 1985 and Wild in the Streets in 1987.